- This event has passed.

 - Perform quantum chemical simulations of ground- and excited-state properties of large systems.

-- Leverage the aggregate resources of the pre-exascale HPC clusters Dardel and LUMI to efficiently tackle large molecular systems.
+- Leverage the aggregate resources of the modern HPC architectures like Dardel and the pre-exascale supercomputer LUMI to efficiently tackle large molecular systems.

 - Use the Python application programming interface (API) of VeloxChem to analyze your results.